 Manual validation is not done on all submissions.
 They will be done as sample tests.

 For manual validation, we spin up a container with the right artifacts (same as used during technical validation) and the necessary apps are installed.
-Rapidstart packages needed for the manual test is installed.
+Rapidstart packages needed for the manual test are installed.

-The manual test validation document is executed manually and if the document doesn’t match the app functionality the submission is rejected.
+The manual test validation document is run manually and if the document doesn’t match the app functionality the submission is rejected.

 Microsoft recommends that all partners are performing the manual validation as the last check before submitting for validation.